-Nearly 80 percent of marine debris – the litter and debris we find in our oceans – comes not from being directly dumped into our waters, but inland sources such as industrial outfalls, landfills, littering, dumping and poor waste management.
+Up to 80 percent of marine debris – the litter and debris we find in our oceans – comes not from being directly dumped into our waters, but inland sources such as industrial outfalls, landfills, littering, dumping and poor waste management.
 The main types of debris include plastics, glass, metal, polystyrene (StyrofoamTM), rubber, wood, derelict fishing gear and derelict vessels.

 It’s a big problem.
 That’s why San Diego Coastkeeper coordinates monthly beach cleanups, including our Beach Cleanup in a Box and Sponsored Cleanups.
 We record the types and amounts of debris removed during these cleanups.
-We use these data from our beach cleanups to influence policy decisions, educate the public and local businesses about litter in San Diego and ask for policy changes to reduce its harmful effects on the environment.
+We use this data from our beach cleanups to influence policy decisions, educate the public and local businesses about litter in San Diego and ask for policy changes to reduce its harmful effects on the environment.

-Ocean-based debris from commercial fishing, shipping, oil sectors, recreational boating and military vessels makes 20 percent of all marine debris.
-Marine organisms suffer as they entangle in debris, frequently from derelict fishing gear, such as lost fishing lines and traps.
+Ocean-based debris from commercial fishing, shipping, oil sectors, recreational boating and military vessels makes up roughly 20 percent of all marine debris.
+Marine organisms suffer as they become entangled in debris such as derelict fishing gear like lost fishing lines and traps.
 Derelict fishing gear can cause wounds, impair mobility, increase vulnerability to predators and strangle marine organisms.

 Click to learn about:

-In addition to removing trash from San Diego's beaches, we aim to stop marine debris pollution at the source.
+In addition to removing trash from San Diego’s beaches, we aim to stop marine debris pollution at the source.
 We fight to reduce the use of disposable, single-use materials such as StyrofoamTM and plastic bottles in the City of San Diego and other cities.
 From supporting efforts to ban smoking on San Diego beaches, which noticeably impacted the number of butts found at beach cleanups, to working closely with other local non-profits to further a ban single-use plastic bags, we impact San Diego policy and motivate decision makers to think harder about plastics and their place in our city.

 Prevention gets the gold star, but litter still haunts San Diego’s beaches, and we could use your help in fighting it.
-Donate to empower us, volunteer in San Diego and make small changes such as using a reusable water bottle, bringing your own grocery bags, and reducing consumption of plastic products to make a huge impact for the environment.
+Donate to empower us, check out our volunteer opportunities and make small changes such as using a reusable water bottle, bringing your own grocery bags, and reducing consumption of plastic products to make a huge impact for the environment.